Logging time on issues

 To set an estimate for an issue:

-- Select the issue and choose the Story points, Time estimate, or custom estimation field.
+- Select the issue and choose the Story points, Original estimate, or custom estimation field.

 Enter the number of story points or amount of time you believe it'll take to complete work on the issue.